tkenning/dev.na.bambora.com/README.md

   footer: site_footer         # The footer config file
   toc: example_toc            # The table of contents config file
   header_active: Guides       # The link in the header to highlight as activated

+summary: >                  # A summary of the page displayed in search results.
+  An example page showing   # Typically the first sentence(s) of the page serve as a good summary. frontmatter configuration.

 # Optional fields
 breadcrumbs: false